izzyreal/juce-vmpc-patches/README.md

 `CGWindowListCreateImage` doesn't build against the macOS 15 SDK.
 This function is used in JUCE 7 for creating screenshots, which is something we don't need in VMPC2000XL.
 This patch eliminates usage of `CGWindowListCreateImage` by returning an empty `juce::Image`.

 See https://github.com/izzyreal/vmpc-juce/issues/125

+## `juce8_AudioDeviceSelectorComponent.patch`

+Grabbed from JUCE 8.0.6 (as in, tag `8.0.6`).
+There was an issue where an incorrect output device would suddenly be selected after the user made a change to the selected input device.
+See https://github.com/izzyreal/vmpc-juce/issues/137.
+The updated version of `AudioDeviceSelectorComponent` doesn't suffer from this issue anymore.